dennyac/dennyac.github.io/_posts/2015-04-10-frequently-used-git-commands.markdown

 {% endhighlight %}

-To undo the local changes made to a repository-
+To check out a remote git branch -
 {% highlight bash %}
-git checkout -- .
-# If you want to save the changes for later use
+# Works with git versions >= 1.6.6
-git stash save --keep-index
+git fetch
-git stash drop
+git checkout <branch_name>
 {% endhighlight %}

-To clone a specific branch from github -
+If you want to dicard or keep your uncommited changes to a branch aside, and continue to work on it later -
 {% highlight bash %}
-git clone -b <branch> <remote_repo>
+git checkout . # To discard changes git stash      # To keep changes aside git stash pop  # To bring them back
+{% endhighlight %}

+Syncing a repository with a fork -
+{% highlight bash %}
+git remote add upstream <repository_url> # To configure a remote to point to the upstream repository git fetch upstream # Fetches from the upstream repository and stores it in upstream/master git checkout master git merge upstream/master
 {% endhighlight %}